 SPONSORED FILM production was a significant industry in Cleveland and an essential part of its FILM HISTORY.
 Sponsored films provide a unique window into the world of 20th-century American culture.
-The pictures that these films present are often quite distinct from those found in feature films.
+Unlike theatrical films, which were made for showing in theaters to an audience that paid to see the movie, sponsored films were produced for a client company for a specific purpose.
+Usually, there was no charge for watching them.

 The history of sponsored films goes back to the very beginning of the motion picture industry.
 The dividing line between a "sponsored" film and a "theatrical" film is often fuzzy.
 Sponsored films have won Academy Awards, and major Hollywood actors and actresses have frequently appeared in sponsored films.
 Sponsors often underwrote or paid to place their products in theatrical films.